Sounding Seams documentary

 I made a customised frame for the chimes (the ‘chime cage’) so they could be set up as a proper musical instrument.

 I recorded these pieces with my group, Clang Sayne during a week-long residency in the crannog at the Heritage park in 2022.
-An EP of the recordings will be released in June 2024.
+The resulting EP was released in 2024.

 Clang Sayne playing chimes in the crannog, Heritage Park, Wexford, June 22